 Once you have established your initial portfolio sizes and positions, you can continue to track the current positions and follow along with the stops, targets, and trade updates in the “Model Portfolio” section of the member area.

-Below are the real-time calculations for starting a portfolio in any of the three models.
-Below this table you'll find a more detailed explanation of how to use it.
+Below are the real-time calculations for starting a portfolio in the monthly model:

-You can keep track of your trades with this simple trade tracking Excel spreadsheet.
+You can keep track of your trades with these simple trade tracking Excel spreadsheets.

-Use the download button below.
-If asked, elect "save", the file will be saved to your computers default download folder.
+Use the download buttons below.
+If asked, elect to "save," the file will be saved to your computers default download folder unless you specify otherwise.

 Once downloaded, you will need to "uncompress" or "unzip" the file of out of the "zip file" you downloaded.
 This is a Microsoft Excel file and will require a copy of that program to run.

 Instructions for how to use the file can be found on the first tab of the document, "Instructions."